nusenu/tor-relay-operator-ids-trust-information/README.md

 Trust anchors publish trusted AROIs via a well-known URL for trust information consumers.
 Trust anchors must be able to serve a text file via HTTPS from the DNSSEC-enabled domain that trust information consumers have configured.
 Additionally TAs must publish integrity information (a hash of the text file) in DNSSEC-signed TXT records.
+More details follow in the section "Publishing Trusted AROIs".
 This allows the TA to publish trust information via semi-trusted systems (i.e. CDNs) without giving them the power to modify trust information.

 ### Relay Operators